rpax/MASSIS/_tutorials/03-defining-a-simple-behavior.md

 3. The _resources folder_.

-	The agent may need external resources (like a plan definition), or using some files or devices to perform some I/O operations.
-The `resourcesFolder` parameter indicates where the agent should do it.
+	The agent may need external resources (like a plan definition), or some files or devices to perform some I/O operations.
+The `resourcesFolder` parameter indicates a folder where the agent can find these resources.

 There are two methods for controlling agent behaviour: